George Kenneth Mallory (1900-1986)

 Mallory–Weiss Lesion (1929)

-The characteristic of this lesion are longitudinal mucosal lacerations in the distal esophagus and proximal stomach, which are usually associated with forceful or prolonged vomiting, retching or coughing.
+The characteristic of this lesion are longitudinal mucosal lacerations in the distal oesophagus and proximal stomach, which are usually associated with forceful or prolonged vomiting, retching or coughing.
+Originally identified in alcoholic patients presenting with severe upper gastrointestinal haemorrhage.

 In their paper Mallory and Weiss identify – Johann Friedrich Hermann Albers (1833) as the first to document an ulcer in the lower oesophagus.
 Mallory and Weiss also comment on the work of Heinrich Irenaeus Quincke (1842–1922) and the less common oesophageal ‘peptic’ ulcer.
 Mallory and Weiss then separated their work from that reported by Georges Dieulafoy (1839-1911) based on histology.